gvamero/Hewalex2Mqtt/README.md

 ### Docker
-A pre made docker image is available as XX.
+A pre made docker image is available at XX.

 ## MQTT Topics

+There are 2 kinds of topics: state and command.
+Command topics (marked command) allow the sending of commands to topics to control equipment.

 ### Solar Pump
 | Topic | Description |